jean-lourenco/nivel-rio/README.md

 # nivel-rio
-[npm](https://www.npmjs.com/package/nivel-rio) cli for getting the lastest information about Itajaí-Açú River, in Blumenau.
+[npm](https://www.npmjs.com/package/nivel-rio) command-line for getting the lastest information about Itajaí-Açú River, in Blumenau.

 ```shell
   $ npm install nivel-rio -g